 However, that attempted trade, as well as the more-publicized rumored deal for Senators center Alexei Yashin in 1995, highlighted Yzerman's often uncertain future in Detroit during the first 14 years of his Hall of Fame career.

-According to more than a dozen ex-teammates, front-office personnel and media members contacted by The Detroit News, the hard lessons Yzerman endured on and off the ice during the Stanley Cup drought from 1983-97 helped prepare the Red Wings' first-year general manager for the long and painful rebuild, which continues Saturday when Detroit opens the season in Nash.
+According to more than a dozen ex-teammates, front-office personnel and media members contacted by The Detroit News, the hard lessons Yzerman endured on and off the ice during the Stanley Cup drought from 1983-97 helped prepare the Red Wings' first-year general manager for the long and painful rebuild, which continues Saturday when Detroit opens the season in Nashville.

 "He's the right man for the job," Toronto Maple Leafs president, former teammate and three-time Stanley Cup champion Brendan Shanahan said.